eolstroem/DSXplore/README.md

-# A-Look-Into-Data-Science
+# A Look Into Data Science
-### This repository contains projects and notes in the pursuit of data science using Python, SQL, and Power BI.
+### This repository contains projects and notes in data science using Python programming language, SQL database query langauge, as well as, Microsoft Excel and Power BI.